For years, I’ve been advocating people forget about their passions for a minute and start an online business the boring way:

 Frankly, because it works.

-And things like professional blogging, affiliate marketing, membership sites, dropshipping apps etc. – those are all much harder than most people make them out to be.
+Things like professional blogging, affiliate marketing, membership sites, dropshipping apps, etc. – are all much harder than most people make them out to be.

-I see it over and over again, someone gets excited about building an online business around one of those super sexy business models – then quickly get frustrated because they haven’t developed the necessary sales, lose motivation, and eventually give up altogether.
+I see it repeatedly: someone gets excited about building an online business around one of those super sexy business models – then quickly gets frustrated because they haven’t developed the necessary sales, lose motivation, and eventually give up altogether.

 Did you hear all of that?